ENCYCLOPEDIC ENTRY

 4. Water Cycle

 The water cycle is the endless process that connects all of that water.
-It joins the Earth's oceans, land, and atmosphere.
-The Earth's water cycle began about 3.8 billion years ago when rain fell on a cooling Earth, forming the oceans.
-The rain came from water vapor that escaped the magma in the Earth's molten core into the atmosphere.
+It joins Earth's oceans, land, and atmosphere.
+Earth's water cycle began about 3.8 billion years ago when rain fell on a cooling Earth, forming the oceans.
+The rain came from water vapor that escaped the magma in Earth's molten core into the atmosphere.

 6. PDF Exploring the Water Cycle Teacher's Guide